 1. Team Design

 A poorly designed team is unlikely to reap the benefits of team coaching.
-Before you set out on your journey its important to ensure the team are set-up to succeed.
+Before you set out on your journey it’s important to ensure the team are set-up to succeed.

 2. Initial Contracting